Nothing,Nowhere

-Joseph Edward Mulherin (born June 4, 1992), better known by his stage name nothing,nowhere., is an American musician, multi-instrumentalist, rapper, singer, and songwriter.
+Joseph Edward Mulherin (born June 4, 1992), better known by his stage name nothing,nowhere., is an American singer, rapper, and multi-instrumentalist.

 While the music composed by Mulherin is entirely written and produced by him, he maintains a group of musicians who perform with him for live shows under the "nothing,nowhere." name.
-The band has toured as a supporting act for Grandson, Real Friends, Tiny Moving Parts, Thrice, La Dispute, Neck Deep, and Fall Out Boy on multiple tours.
+The band has toured as a supporting act for Grandson, Real Friends, Tiny Moving Parts, Thrice, La Dispute, Neck Deep, and Fall Out Boy on several tours.

 Early life

 Mulherin was raised in Foxborough, Massachusetts, and spent summers in Hyde Park, Vermont.
 He attended Igo Elementary School and Ahern Middle School.
 Afterwards, Mulherin spent his freshman year of high school at Xaverian Brothers High School, before transferring to Foxborough High School his sophomore year, where he studied computer-based design.
 He first came into contact with making music at the age of 12, when his cousin let him borrow their acoustic guitar with which he covered various emo songs.
 For a period of time, Mulherin worked for ice cream company Ben & Jerry's as a videographer, creating numerous advertisements and promotional material.